Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Elisus/Turochan Kingdom/Organizations/The Anubit Society.md

 ---
 # The Anubit Society
 ## Overview
-A group of nobles and wealthy merchants opposed to the reintegration of magic into [[Turochan Kingdom Overview|Turochan]] society.
-Currently led by [[Ennius Caiphon]], the head of the Caiphon family.
+A group of nobles and wealthy merchants opposed to the reintegration of magic into Turochan society.
+Currently led by Ennius Caiphon, the head of the Caiphon family.